rokieplayer20/MixingDTA/README.md

 ## Processing datasets

-The DAVIS and KIBA datasets were downloaded from [TDC](https://tdcommons.ai/multi_pred_tasks/dti) and processed.
+The DAVIS and KIBA and BindingDB_Kd datasets were downloaded from [TDC](https://tdcommons.ai/multi_pred_tasks/dti) and processed.
 They are provided in the `DTA_DataBase` directory of this GitHub repository as pickle files, pre-split for 5-fold cross-validation.
+This PDBbind_Refined was obtained from 'https://github.com/MahaThafar/Affinity2Vec/blob/main/PDBBind_Refined/All_PDBbind_info.csv' and subsequently reprocessed by me.

 ### Extract embeddings from Pre-trained LMs
 The embeddings corresponding to Drug SMILES and protein sequences are extracted from pretrained models.
 The code for extraction is made available. `drug_ids.pkl` and `protein_ids.pkl` serve as inputs for these codes.
 They are in dictionary format, where the keys are IDs and the values are strings.